polvalente/handoff/README.md

 # Handout

-A general-purpose library for executing directed acyclic graphs (DAGs) of functions across distributed Erlang nodes.
+Handout is a library for building and executing Directed Acyclic Graphs (DAGs) of functions in Elixir.

-## Overview
+## Features

-Handout provides a framework for defining function dependencies, resource requirements, and allocation strategies to optimize execution based on available resources.
-It enables you to:
+- **Graph-based computation**: Define and execute complex computational graphs with dependencies.
+- **Resource-aware scheduling**: Optimize computation based on available resources.

-- Create flexible systems for distributing computational workloads across BEAM nodes
+- **Distributed execution**: Run graph workloads across multiple nodes.
-- Support custom resource tracking and allocation strategies
-- Provide optimized execution of interdependent functions
-- Maintain independence from specific application domains while supporting specialization
+- **Fault tolerance**: Automatically handle node failures and task retries.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `handout` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `handout` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do